nimmisundarraj/beer-challenge/README.md

 # BEER SHOP
 Is an initial web page for beer e-commerce.
-You can find the default beer which is randomly chosen and allowed to change as prior, also facilitate to chose the non-alcoholic beer.
+You can find the default beer which is randomly chosen and allowed to change, also facilitate to chose the non-alcoholic beer.
 User can also search for the beer by its name or description.

 ### Languages used:
  **Client**